Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Experimental details for CLIP-based

 \subsection{Pretraining}

 Once more, before starting with the actual \method training, we first pretrain the models without the provers (Merlin and Morgana).
 The corresponding results for the pretraining are shown in \autoref{tab:pretraining_cifar_imagenet}.
-As textual concept descriptions $T$, we used the top 10{,}000 most frequent one- and two-word phrases from LAION \citep{schuhmann2021laion} captions, following the setup and codebase of \citet{bhalla2024interpreting}.
-For pretraining the verifier, we use a two-layer multilayer perceptron (MLP) with a hidden dimension of 512 and GELU activations \citep{hendrycks2016gaussian} on both CIFAR-100 and ImageNet-1k.
-For CIFAR-100 and ImageNet, we train the verifier using a batch size of 4096 and a learning rate of $10^{-4}$, applying dropout with a rate of 0.3 and a weight decay of $10^{-4}$.
-Models are trained for 300 epochs with early stopping (patience 10) based on validation loss.
+As textual concept descriptions $T$, we used the top 10{,}000 most frequent one- and two-word phrases from LAION \citep{schuhmann2021laion} captions, following the setup of \citet{bhalla2024interpreting}.
+For pretraining the verifier, we use a two-layer multilayer perceptron (MLP) with a hidden dimension of 512 and GELU activations \citep{hendrycks2016gaussian} on CIFAR-100, ImageNet-1k, and COCOLogic.
+On CIFAR-100 and ImageNet, training uses a batch size of 4096 and a learning rate of $10^{-4}$, with dropout (0.3), weight decay of $10^{-4}$, and early stopping (patience 10).
+On COCOLogic, we instead train for 100 epochs with a batch size of 512, learning rate of $10^{-4}$, and weight decay of $10^{-2}$, using a learning-rate scheduler (plateau, patience 5, factor $10^{-3}$, minimum learning rate $10^{-6}$) and no early stopping.
 All pretraining is conducted without provers, and the resulting verifiers are used to initialize the CLIP-based \method training.